beerd7017/java-project-template/src/auto_deployment.md

 ## Understanding TeamCity Continuous Integration

 Our TeamCity will be responsible for the execution of the builds.
 We will create a new TeamCity project and define our VCS root as our repository.

-## Using GitFlow
+We will setup multiple build configurations for each environment and define the gradle tasks to be executed when a build is triggered.
+We we also setup build triggers as appropriate for each environment.

+## What is Needed to Make Automated Builds and Deployments a Reality

+* Team members not getting hung up on the edge cases.
+This solves 99% of our database activities.
+The 1% can be handled later.
+* Understanding that Oracle EBS is nothing but software and it isn't scary.
+* Understanding of our build and deployment process by all team members.
+* Create a new Oracle EBS repo for these deployments and archieve the current one.
+We will not be migrating files from the current repo.
+Instead we will start a new baseline.
+The reason being because the combined object repo is not an accurate representation of the Oracle instance.
+We can't build the instance from source code now so no need to move possibly inaccurate information.
+* All teams to follow GitFlow and submit pull requests to the release branch when ready for migration.
+* Pull requests will serve as the approval for migration from this point forward.
+* Release Manager to create release branches and merge into branches for the target environments to trigger the builds.
+* Properties for protected environments to be provided to the TeamCity build agents.
+* TeamCity project and build configuration to be created.
+* Expand the build script to handle application side deployments for instance Java applications.
+Currently the iStore repo's build script can migrate automatically to development and sandbox but should be refactored to reduce complexity and leverage the `.properties` files.